-- Students must submit a current copy of their academic transcript;
+- Students must submit a current copy of their academic transcript and an updated CV;

-- Students must submit two letters of academic reference and a letter of reference from a former employer;
+- Students must submit two letters of academic reference;

 Students applying to the internship programme from within the EU are not bound by a Tier 4 visa.
 They can, therefore, opt to carry out classes in Session A and/or B and then the internship, or they can carry out just the internship on its own for 6 academic credits.
 If the EU student chooses to take only the 6 credit internship, this must be taken as part of a 7-week programme, the first week of which will be dedicated to student orientation activities and the internship interview.
 Students who choose this option can start in Session A or B.